digidem/mapeo-mobile/README.md

 Contributing
 ------------

 Do you want to help?
 Fantastic!
 We really need a team of people to bring this app to its full potential.
 We've tried to make the design as modular as possible, so you should be able to work on a specific component independently to the rest of the app.
+Don't forget to checkout our [CONTRIBUTING](docs/CONTRIBUTING.md) doc - it includes a few technical details that will make the process a lot smoothier.

 1. [Fork this repo](https://help.github.com/articles/fork-a-repo/)
 2. Clone locally with `git clone git@github.com:MYUSERNAME/reporter-app.git`